esradem/Prediction_bike_accident/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, please open an issue in this repository.
+For questions, suggestions, or collaboration opportunities, contact me.

 ## Citation